duckbillsecurity/TemplateInjection/readme.md

+# Template Injection
-# Template InjectionInjects Microsoft template with macro into a Microsoft Word document.
+Injects Microsoft template with macro into a Microsoft Word document.

 ## Requirements
 - PowerShell version 5 or greater.